+The Utility maintains a balance in retained earnings as an indicator of the Utility's equity position.
 The Utility has a policy which defines its capital structure at a ratio of 60% debt and 40% equity.
 This policy has been reviewed and accepted by the YUB.